 - biomass decomposition rate, and thus affects the SOC distribution, either by delaying or acceleratingits decomposition (Scowcroft et al., 2008). - 449 From the results of assessing the impact of slope combined with land use, we can see that the highest - 450 SOC content was observed in flat areas under all land use systems, and it tended to decrease in steep - 451 areas.
-In general, under all land use systems, we can observe the same tendency for SOC variation, with - 452 the highest SOC content in flat positions and the lowest in steep positions. - 453 This can be explained by minimal erosion in flatter areas and higher deposition of sediments, resulting - in accumulation of SOC.
+In general, under all land use systems, we can observe the same tendency for SOC variation, with452 the highest SOC content in flat positions and the lowest in steep positions. - 453 This can be explained by minimal erosion in flatter areas and higher deposition of sedime - This can be explained by minimal erosion in flatter areas and higher deposition of sediments, resultingin accumulation of SOC.
 Erosion causes stripping of the soil in hillslope areas.
 As shown by Yoo et al. - 455 (2006), the prevalent portion of SOC is deposited in depositional areas, with hillslopes being more - 456 susceptible to sporadic mass wasting events, continuous soil erosion and production, and consequently - 457 less SOC storage.
-In addition, the highest erodibility is related to hilly areas where soils have a tendency - 458 to be shallow, coarse in texture, and low in OM, while lower erodibility is observed in flat areas with - 459 organic-rich, deep, and leached soils (Lawrence, 1992). - 460 From the clear difference in the variation in SOC under forest and field crop land use systems, we - 461 interpret that it is the land use factor that dominates SOC distribution rather than the slope factor. - 462 In general, steep slopes have a lower SOC content than flat land, as they are more vulnerable to erosion, - 463 especially when associated with inappropriate management and overuse (Reza et al., 2016; Bouraima - 464 et al., 2016).
-Cropland in sloping areas is highly vulnerable to water erosion, which leads to extensive - soil disturbance, while land use patterns affect vegetation cover, soil physical properties such as SOC, - 466 and surface litter.
+In addition, the highest erodibility is related to hilly areas where soils have a tendency - to be shallow, coarse in texture, and low in OM, while lower erodibility is observed in flat areas with - 459 organic-rich, deep, and leached soils (Lawrence, 1992). - 460 From the clear difference in the variation in SOC under forest and field crop land use systems, we 461 interpret that it is the land use factor that dominates SOC distribution rather than the slope factor. - 462 In general, steep slopes have a lower SOC content than flat land, as they are more vulnerable to erosion, - 463 especially when associated with inappropriate management and overuse (Reza et al., 2016; Bouraima464 et al., 2016).
+Cropland in sloping areas is highly vulnerable to water erosion, which leads to extensive - 464 et al., 2016).
+Cropland in sloping areas is highly vulnerable to water erosion, which leads to extensive465 soil disturbance, while land use patterns affect vegetation cover, soil physical properties such as SOC, - 466 and surface litter.
 Therefore, this provokes the runoff and soil erosion processes that accompany - 467 nutrient loss (Dagnew et al., 2017; Montenegro et al., 2013).
-Therefore, the extent of nutrient loss differs - 468 according to land use systems, as is the case with cereal monoculture in the study site. - 469 Hence, in order to improve and maintain soil quality parameters for sustainable productivity, it is470 crucial to reduce intensive cultivation and integrate the use of inorganic and organic fertilizers. - 471 In agricultural areas, continuous intensive cultivation without appropriate soil management practices - 472 has contributed to loss of SOC.
-Kravchenko et al. (2002) and Jiang and Thelen (2004) found that within - 473 variability in topography, slope was considered to be a major crop yield limiting factor. - 474 Correspondingly, after inter-planting permanent crops with field crops, SOC content was enhanced. - 475 Herrick and Wander (1997) showed that after introducing permanent crops, slope significantly affected - 476 SOC content. - 477 Our results also show less SOC in south-facing areas, and confirm findings from other studies on the478 interaction effects of slope and aspect on OM decomposition (Griffiths et al., 2009).
+Therefore, the extent of nutrient loss differs - 468 according to land use systems, as is the case with cereal monoculture in the study site. - Hence, in order to improve and maintain soil quality parameters for sustainable productivity, it iscrucial to reduce intensive cultivation and integrate the use of inorganic and organic fertilizers. - 471 In agricultural areas, continuous intensive cultivation without appropriate soil management practices - has contributed to loss of SOC.
+Kravchenko et al. (2002) and Jiang and Thelen (2004) found that within variability in topography, slope was considered to be a major crop yield limiting factor. - 474 Correspondingly, after inter-planting permanent crops with field crops, SOC content was enhanced. - 475 Herrick and Wander (1997) showed that after introducing permanent crops, slope significantly affected476 SOC content. - 477 Our results also show less SOC in south-facing areas, and confirm findings from other studies on the - 478 interaction effects of slope and aspect on OM decomposition (Griffiths et al., 2009). - 20